ilearnbydoing/gatsby-wordpress-deva-theme/README.md

 A Gatsby theme plugin for creating blogs from headless WordPress CMS.

-The theme is a inspired and customized from [Draftbox Gatbsy Balsa Theme](https://github.com/draftbox-co/gatsby-wordpress-balsa-theme).
+The theme is inspired and customized from [Draftbox Gatbsy Balsa Theme](https://github.com/draftbox-co/gatsby-wordpress-balsa-theme).
 Thanks to Draftbox team.

 Turn your WordPress blog into a lightning fast static website.
 This Gatsby theme is a frontend replacement of the WordPress engine featuring the standard Deva theme skin and functionality.
 All content is sourced from a headless WordPress CMS.